Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Collision Layers.md

 Similar to how the two entities’ components are thread-safe writable when processing a `FindPairsResult`, any `NativeArray` element at either `bodyAIndex` or `bodyBIndex` is also thread-safe writable.
-However, unlike `PhysicsComponentDataFromEntity`, there is no thread-safe wrapper for `NativeArray`s.
+However, unlike `PhysicsComponentLookup`, there is no thread-safe wrapper for `NativeArray`s.

 `jobIndex` is **not** unique per `FindPairsResult`.
 It is unique to each *cell vs cell query* the `FindPairs` algorithm performs.